mit-riya/web3/README.md

   * Next.js
   * MongoDB

+## APIs used

+  * Nodemailer api for sending email notifications
+  * Pinata api for storing files on IPFS
+  * OPENAI API for making customised chatbot

 ## Features

-### Distributed storage of documents
+### Distributed storage of verified documents

 IPFS generates unique hashes for user-uploaded documents, ensuring encryption and privacy.
 This distributed storage enhances data resilience and accessibility, aligning with our commitment to security and privacy.

+### Verification of documents through blockchain

+Transactions containing link for the verified documents are added to the blockchain.
+Recruiters can verify the resume by just checking the status of the document in the blockchain, instead of doing it manually.

 ### User-centric access control

- Users can check verification statuses directly through the smart contract or request access to full documents.
+Recruiters can check verification status directly through the smart contract or request access to full documents.
 Owners can then accept or reject requests, ensuring privacy and trust in document sharing.

 ### Email notifications

 The blockchain-based verifier sends email notifications to users upon receiving new verification requests, ensuring prompt updates and user engagement.

 ### AI-supported chatbot assistance

 An AI-powered chatbot provides real-time assistance for users navigating the platform, offering instant support and guidance on verification processes and inquiries.

 ## Demo